flutter/website/src/content/cookbook/architecture/result.md

 ### Unwrapping the Result object

-Now the ViewModel doesn't receive the `UserProfile` directly, but instead it receives a `Result` containing a `UserProfile`.
+Now the view model doesn't receive the `UserProfile` directly, but instead it receives a `Result` containing a `UserProfile`.

 This forces the developer implementing the view model